-Mathematics is one of very few subjects that offer the ability to complete two A Level qualifications.
+Mathematics is one of very few subjects that offer the ability to complete two A level qualifications.
 The Further Mathematics course also offers a degree of flexibility, and content can be tailored to suit individual students.

 A good general standard of Mathematics and, in particular, good algebraic skills are required.
-Even the best students find parts of the course challenging and you should have achieved Grade 7 at GCSE to begin the course, and Grade 8 to begin Further Mathematics.
-The study of the Level 2 Further mathematics is highly recommended as it will make the transition between GCSE and A Level a lot smoother.
+Even the best students find parts of the course challenging and you should have achieved Grade 7 at GCSE to being the course, and Grade 8 to begin Further Mathematics.

 Mathematics is required by a range of students, from those intending to read it at university to those needing particular skills to support other subjects (particularly science) or their chosen careers.
-The course provides a good understanding of statistics, which is essential for anyone wishing to take psychology or sociology.
+The course provides a good understanding of statistics, which is essential for anyone wishing take psychology or sociology.